AndrewBogdan/lenslet-fab/README.md

 ## To-Do List

-0. There are rounding errors in the user unit code!
-Micrometers is not working.
-   - Make a motor.resolution thing
 1. Real xy=0 (configurable)
    - This also requires bound-defining
    - These would also be good to put in a config, you'd need to do it all